wch/chatstream/README.md

 ## FAQ

-* **Does this work with [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html)?** It does not.
-The `openai` package has dependencies which do not install on [Pyodide](https://pyodide.org/).
-However, it may be possible in Pyodide to use the browser `fetch` API to make requests to the OpenAI API directly.
+* **Does this work with [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html)?** It almost does.
+The `openai` package has dependencies which do not install on [Pyodide](https://pyodide.org/), but chat_ai currently has an `openai_pyodide` shim which uses the browser's `fetch` API.
+However, there is one more hurdle: the `tiktoken` package (which counts the number of tokens used by a piece of text) needs to be built to run on Pyodide.

 * **Does this work with [langchain](https://github.com/hwchase17/langchain)?** It currently does not.
 Note that most of the langchain interfaces do not support streaming responses, so instead of showing responses as each word comes in, there is a wait and then the entire response arrives at once.